 Frontotemporal dementia.
 Six types of dementia involving the frontal or temporal lobes The frontotemporal dementias (FTD) encompass six types of dementia involving the frontal or temporal lobes.

 When he hit an object with the rod, even without looking, he could tell where it was making contact like it was a sensory extension of his body.
 “That’s kind of weird,” Miller recalls thinking to himself.
 “So I went [to the lab], and we played around with it in the lab.”
-Sensing touch through tools is not a new concept, though it has not been extensively investigated.
 Consciousness Doesn’t Depend on Language - Issue 76: Language.
 The contrast could not have been starker—here was one of the world’s most revered figures, His Holiness the Fourteenth Dalai Lama, expressing his belief that all life is sentient, while I, as a card-carrying neuroscientist, presented the contemporary Western consensus that some animals might, perhaps, possibly, share the precious gift of sentience, of conscious experience, with humans.

 The setting was a symposium between Buddhist monk-scholars and Western scientists in a Tibetan monastery in Southern India, fostering a dialogue in physics, biology, and brain science.
 Buddhism has philosophical traditions reaching back to the fifth century B.C.
+It defines life as possessing heat (i.e., a metabolism) and sentience, that is, the ability to sense, to experience, and to act.
+According to its teachings, consciousness is accorded to all animals, large and small—human adults and fetuses, monkeys, dogs, fish, and even lowly cockroaches and mosquitoes.
+Also in Neuroscience.
 Is deep brain stimulation for better health worth the risk?
 In 1963, a neurophysiologist named José Delgado demonstrated the effects of invasive electronic brain stimulation.

 From three pounds of flesh emerges an awareness of the body that houses it and the world around it.
-We all recognize consciousness when we see it, but what is it, really?
-And where does it go when it’s gone?
-Neuroscience doesn’t have the tools to answer these questions—if they’re really possible to answer at all—but in a hospital, doctors need to be able to diagnose consciousness.
 Can Art Solve the Hard Problem?
 A neuroscientist explains the limits and possibilities of using technology to read our thoughts.
 In 2007, The New York Times published an op-ed titled “This is Your Brain on Politics.”

 The authors imaged the brains of swing voters and, using that information, interpreted what the voters were feeling about presidential candidates Hillary Clinton and Barack Obama.
 “As I read this piece,” writes Russell Poldrack, “my blood began to boil.”
 Poldrack is a neuroscientist at Stanford University and the author of The New Mind Readers: What Neuroimaging Can and Cannot Reveal about Our Thoughts (out now from Princeton University Press).
 His research focuses on what we can learn from brain imagining techniques such as fMRI, which measures blood activity in the brain as a proxy for brain activity.
 And one of the clearest conclusions, he writes, is that activity in a particular brain region doesn’t actually tell us what the person is experiencing.
 This Sci-Fi Tool Lets You Shine a Light on the Brain.
 Famed neuroscientist and Nobel laureate Santiago Ramón y Cajal believed that in the central nervous system (CNS) — the brain and spine — nerves don’t regenerate.